stephband/midi/README.md

 MIDI nodes go to some effort to keep processes efficient.
 Both <code>.out()</code>
 and <code>.send()</code> are dynamically reassigned depending on the number of handlers they have to serve.
+I mention this only so that you don't go storing your outs using something like bind <code>node.out.bind(node)</code>, because
+<code>node.out</code> will change out from under your feet.

 ### MIDI.Source()